robertbraeutigam/scan/README.md

 The main purpose and design goals of this layer are the following:
 * Provide **security** features, such as authentication, authorization and anti-tempering features.
 * Logical **routing** capabilities, provide a virtual flat topology.
-* Enable **multiplexing**, so that multiple logical connections can be established through one TCP/IP connection.
+* Enable **multiplexing**, so that multiple logical connections can be established through one TCP connection.
 * Enable **message mixing**.
 Enable a device to interject messages even if another message is currently being sent or even streamed indefinitely.
 * Enable **message fragmenting** so each fragment can be validated on its own and